top of page

 On Faith and Incarnation

-We receive Jesus of Nazareth as an incarnation and manifestation of the Lord of the People—known among the Gaels as Teutatis / Tuathatis—the divine guardian and indwelling presence of the Tuath.
+Some here choose to recognize Jesus of Nazareth as a manifestation of the divine presence known among the Gaels as the Lord of the Tuatha (People) (Teutatis\Tuathatis), the guardian and indwelling spirit of the Tuath.

-Thus, we stand not within the frame of later Judeo-Christian formulation, but within a Gaelic reception of the Eternal Word, wherein the divine has made itself known among a people, through a people, and for a people.
+Thus, rather than standing wholly apart from later Christian developments, this understanding reflects a Gaelic reception of the Eternal Word—one in which the divine is known among a people, through a people, and for a people.

-In this light, the Christ is understood not as a stranger to the tradition, but as its fulfilment and living fire:
+In this light, the Christ may be understood as fulfilment and living fire:

-the Aedh eternal, present in every hearth, every sacrifice rightly given, and every truth faithfully spoken.
+present in the hearth, in right offering, and in truth faithfully spoken.

 Tradition and Practice

-Our ceremonies (Deas-ghnàthan Draoidheachd) follow the seasonal cycle of the North, adapted to the climate and ecology of Canada.
+Ceremonial practice (deas-ghnàth) follows the turning of the year as it is known in the North, adapted to the climate and ecology of this land.

 Law, Custom, and Order

-Within our fellowship, the titles druid, bard, and judge are preserved in their ancient sense, recalling a time when wisdom, poetry, and law were held in one.
+Within the Grove, the titles druid, bard, and judge are retained in their older sense, signifying functions of wisdom, poetry, and judgment, held in mutual relation.

 "We, The Gods will give you The land: but, since our hands have fashioned it, we will not leave it utterly.
 We will be in the white mist that clings to the mountains; we will be the quiet that broods on the lakes; we will be the joy-shout of the rivers; we will be the secret wisdom of the woods.
 Long after your Children have forgotten us, they will hear our music on sunny raths and see our great white horses lift their heads from the mountain-tarns and shake the night-dew from their crested manes: in the end they will know that all the beauty in the world comes back to us, and their battles are simply echoes of our own.
 Lift up your faces, Children of Milesius, Children of Beltu, Children of Scotta, and greet the land that is now in your care!" -Paraphrased from Ella Young, Celtic wonder tales